CrossRef/cayenne-develop/README.md

 1. Docker

-While we wait for Docker for Mac, the best option for getting docker going on OSX is to use VirtualBox and Docker Machine.
-Make sure you have `docker` / `docker-machine` / `docker-compose`.
+Install Docker for Mac or Docker Machine.

 ## Running a Development System